sheepolata/WorldInConflictSim/README.md

 ### 12/04/2021

+Added a migration system.
+Fro each city, a certain number of population come from neighbouring cities, depending on happiness levels.
+Not conclusive yet.
+Note: though about a random caravan system, randomly a small population (around 100 or so) of one race (chosen randomly) could come and settle in a city.
+When such a caravan settle, the randomness_of_like value for this race could be bumped to increase the chance of this race to prosper.

 Added 4 races (Humans, Elves, Dwarves and Halflings).
 Each race have preferred and hated location archetype.
 The birth rate of a race in their preferred location is increased, and the death rate in their hated locations is increased.

 Changed the frequency of pop update and randomness_of_life update without changing their values.